shaselle/clean/README.md

   new Perfect("from/raw/files.js","to/clean/single.js").watch()
   ```

-As of now  this supports perfection of js files directly so long there is require(files) to be converted to a single file js.
+As of now  this supports cleaning of js files directly so long there is require(files) to be converted to a single file js.

 When using TypeScript give the link to your compiled entry.js file as the first argument to Perfect.